jtran071/webscraping/tutorial.md

 This will help us decrease the time it will take for the process to finish because it only downloads the file one time.
 - `--accept-regex` will only follow web pages with the specified regular expression as its url to avoid downloading files we do not want which would save us both time and resources.

-If you ran the command without the `-q` flag you should get something like this
+If you ran the command without the `-q` flag you should get something like this:

 ![my image](https://raw.githubusercontent.com/ktang012/hw4/master/pictures/wget.gif)